Jury could decide sticky issues of September 11 airlines lawsuit

 At issue is whether the two airlines and other defendants should pay additional damages to Larry Silverstein, the leaseholder of the World Trade Center property, beyond what he has already received from his own insurer.

-Silverstein’s World Trade Center Properties blamed United, now United Continental Holdings Inc, and American Airlines, for breaches of security.
-The 2008 lawsuit also named aircraft manufacturer Boeing Co, the Massachusetts Port Authority, which manages Logan International Airport, and security companies.
+Silverstein’s World Trade Center Properties blamed United, now United Continental Holdings Inc (UAL.N), and American Airlines AAMRQ.PK, for breaches of security.
+The 2008 lawsuit also named aircraft manufacturer Boeing Co (BA.N), the Massachusetts Port Authority, which manages Logan International Airport, and security companies.

 The lawsuit claimed that negligence allowed hijackers to board two planes at the Boston airport and use them as missiles to destroy the 110-story twin towers and cause other buildings on the site in lower Manhattan to burn down.
 Before September 11, the airlines and the security companies they hired oversaw security at airports and on planes.
 That responsibility now lies with the Transportation Security Administration, a government agency.